 Avery Mika, Massage Therapist

-He survived the surgery, but suffered many complications.
-In less than three months, he suffered sepsis; part of his large intestine died; his heart stopped; and several other, slightly more minor events occurred.
-He now has a lifetime of dialysis ahead of him.
+After the surgery, he suffered many complications.
+In less than three months, he suffered sepsis; part of his large intestine died; his heart stopped; and several other, slightly more minor events.

-Even before my grandfather’s crisis, my family has faced serious health issues.
+Even before these events, I have seen how serious health issues can impact your life.
 My grandmother has multiple sclerosis (MS); my mother has had rheumatoid arthritis (RA) and severe migraines for years.
-I saw that the Western model of health care can really fail people.
+The Western model of health care can really fail people.
 It can be difficult for people to get the results that Western medicine promises, or it can be difficult to even get the care you need, based on where you live and what facilities are available.

 Positivity and Compassion